The Back Story

 Thirty years later, Debby is once again active in Toastmasters International, a relevant and life-shaping organization that includes people like Nancy Brinker, founder of Susan G. Komen Breast Cancer Foundation; actor and comedian Tim Allen; and Debbie Fields Rose, founder of Mrs. Fields Cookies.

-Having earned the Competent Communicator level in her 20s, Debby is now working toward Toastmasters’ highest achievement of Distinguished Toastmaster (Spring 2022) that requires she complete two speaking and leadership paths, as well as a combination of high performance projects and training, and serve in club and district leadership roles, coach a struggling club to distinguished level, and lead various projects and workshops.
+Having earned the Competent Communicator level in her 20s, Debby most recently achieved Toastmasters’ highest honor of Distinguished Toastmaster, requiring she complete two speaking and leadership paths (approximately 35 presentations), as well as a combination of high performance projects and training, serve in club and district leadership roles, coach a struggling club to distinguished level, and lead various projects and workshops.
 Achieving Distinguished Toastmaster is quite an undertaking, commitment, and incredible honor.

 Leading up to COVID Debby won her area international speech contest with “Oooo la la, Summer 1983.”
 In her speech, she described her experience as a foreign exchange student in France as an 18-year-old that included topless beaches and bidets, language barriers, and a whole lot of cheese, chocolate croissants and wine.
 Due to the coronavirus regulations however, Toastmasters cancelled all remaining speech contests that year, eliminating chances at further advancement.
 Oooo la la.